High erucic acid rape (HEAR)

 Frontier’s specialist crops division, Kings Crops, offers three varieties of companion crop seed mixes.
 For more information and to contact an advisor, please visit the Kings website.

-To enquire about marketing opportunities or to learn more about the support available when growing HEAR, please speak to your Frontier contact or click the link below.
+To enquire about marketing opportunities or to learn more about the support available when growing HEAR, speak to your Frontier representative or complete the form below.